 Candidates are required to:

-The coaching course aims to provide coaches with an introduction to the coaching of basic BMX skills, and the planning, implementation, analysis and revision of Beginner BMX coaching sessions.
-This is achieved through the understanding and application of the underpinning knowledge of the NCAS Accreditation Program in relation to BMX.
+The coaching course provides an introduction to the coaching of basic BMX skills, and the planning, implementation, analysis and revision of Beginner BMX coaching sessions.

 At the successful completion of the Beginner BMX Coaching Course, the coach will be able to: